adrienohana/thymioproject/README.md

-# thymioproject
+# Project for "Basics of mobile robotics - MICRO 452" @ EPFL

-Project for "Basics of mobile robotics - MICRO 452" @ EPFL
+using the Thymio robot

 by